Pope urges compassion as he wraps Slovakia pilgrimage - NewsBreak

 During his homily, Francis urged the pilgrims to open their hearts to compassion and live a faith “that identifies with those who are hurting, suffering and forced to bear heavy crosses.”

-He called them to live a “faith that does not remain abstract, but becomes incarnate in fellowship with those in need,” he said.
+He called them to live a “faith that does not remain abstract, but becomes incarnate in fellowship with those in need.”

 The Mass was Francis’ only big event Wednesday before he returns to Rome after a four-day pilgrimage to Budapest, Hungary and Slovakia, a largely Roman Catholic country of 5.5 million people.